 Telehealth has a critical role to play in this crisis.
 Although it may not work for every continuum of care, providers that can offer these services can help our overburdened healthcare systems during this crisis.

-Holly Breen Olds has served the healthcare industry with over 20 years of expertise in healthcare marketing for physicians, hospitals and the medical device sector in Austin, Texas.
+Holly Breen Olds has served the healthcare industry with over 20 years of expertise in healthcare marketing for physicians, hospitals and the medical device sector across the US.